Richard B. Morris

 Richard Brandon Morris (July 24, 1904 – March 3, 1989) was an American historian best known for his pioneering work in colonial American legal history and the early history of American labor.
 In later years, he shifted his research interests to the constitutional, diplomatic, and political history of the American Revolution and the making of the United States Constitution.

 Background

 Richard Brandon Morris was born on July 24, 1904, in New York City.
-He attended high school at Towsend Harris Hall in New York City.
+He attended high school at Townsend Harris Hall in New York City.
 In 1924, he received a BA degree from City College.
-In 1925, he received an MA from Columbia Law School, and in 1930 he received a PhD in history at Columbia University with Evarts Boutell Greene as his dissertation advisor.
+In 1925, he received an MA from Columbia University, and in 1930 he received a PhD in history at the university with Evarts Boutell Greene as his dissertation advisor.
 Morris' dissertation, published by Columbia University Press as Studies in the History of American Law, with Special Reference to the Seventeenth and Eighteenth Centuries (1930), still defines the research agenda for historians working on early American law, though at the time it attracted bitter denunciations from law school practitioners of legal historym, including Julius Goebel, Jr. and Karl Llewellyn, both then Columbia Law School faculty members.